-Local Health and Care Records (LHACR) are also a crucial component supporting new developments in health and care delivery, with interoperability vital to the success of integrated working across a system.
+Local Health and Care Records (LHCRE) are also a crucial component supporting new developments in health and care data management and delivery, with interoperability vital to the success of integrated working across a system.
 We can work with you to develop your local digital strategy in a way that is user friendly and helps give useful information quickly and easily to support all parts of the system in playing their role in delivering high quality, effective and efficient care.
 We provide strategic and technical expertise to deliver end-to-end support that covers engagement, strategy, infrastructure, implementation and continuous improvement, and have used this to combine health records for several major health and care systems.

 Buying the right care for your population